To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 How Else Does Dog Vision Differ From Humans?

 Dogs have more rod cells in their retina than humans.
-Since rod cells are responsible for detecting light and motion, dogs can see much better in lower light conditions and can detect motion much better than humans — especially at longer distances.
+Since rod cells are responsible for detecting light and motion, dogs can see much better in lower light conditions.
+Their eyes can detect motion much better than humans, especially at longer distances.
 This is thought to be a survival adaptation so that dogs can hunt and protect themselves in the wild more than humans need to do.
 Also, dogs can see better in the dark than we can.

 Can Dogs See TV?

 Yes, dogs can see TV screens, similar to humans.
-Many, including some Canine Journal dogs, seem to enjoy the visuals and sounds that come from watching television.
+Many, including some Canine Journal dogs, seem to enjoy the visuals and sounds of watching television.

 However, dogs perceive images and sound from television differently than humans since they rely heavily on their senses of smell and hearing more than visual stimuli.
 While dogs can recognize familiar objects or people on the screen, it is unknown whether they fully comprehend that it is not real or present in their physical environment.